20 Sep 2021 | 7 min Read

 The best method to receive the vitamins and minerals during pregnancy is to follow certain balanced diet meals.
 However, during pregnancy, there can be certain nutrients missing in your body.
 Prenatal vitamins there come in action that fills up the gaps if you’re pregnant or trying to conceive.
 Let’s understand more about them, their importance and how to choose them further to stay healthy during this phase.

 Prenatal Vitamins during Pregnancy are the supplements that are usually recommended to a pregnant woman as well as who is planning to conceive.
 Prenatal vitamins for women promote healthy pregnancy by filling up the nutritional deficiencies by adding required vitamins and minerals to their bodies.
 Doctors usually advise them at the start of the pregnancy, depending upon your nutritional requirements.
 Thus, it is good to take prenatal vitamins to cover up any nutritional gap alongside healthy foods.

 You require more folic acid and iron during pregnancy than usual.
 Here is why:

 Folic acid is one of the most important vitamins that every pregnant woman should take care of.
 It is one of the B Vitamins that is responsible for developing a baby’s brain and spinal cord.
-The risk of neural tube defects is higher in early pregnancy if you have a folic acid deficiency; therefore, medical experts recommend starting Folic Acid right from the first day of the pregnancy, preferably even before you conceive, and continuing it till the 12th week.
+The risk of neural tube defects is higher in early pregnancy if you have a folic acid deficiency; therefore, medical experts recommend starting prenatal vitamins with Folic Acid right from the first day of the pregnancy, preferably even before you conceive, and continuing it till the 12th week.